-If payment of tuition and fees is made by check and the check does not clear, the student has 10 days from the date of notification to pay tuition and fees.
+If payment of tuition, supplies and received course materials, and fees is made by check and the check does not clear, the student has 10 days from the date of notification to pay tuition and fees.
 If payment is not received within 10 days, it will be considered nonpayment and enrollment will be terminated.

-The college will notify the student a minimum of three times before the matter is turned over to the North Carolina Department of Revenue Debt Setoff or a collection agent.
+The College will notify the student a minimum of three times before the matter is turned over to the North Carolina Department of Revenue Debt Setoff or a collection agent.
 If a student officially withdraws from all classes, the student is still responsible for settling the returned check.